Trans Resources List

 Activism and Organizations

-• Sac Wellness: A local directory of therapists who work in Davis, Sacramento and surrounding areas.
+• Sac Wellness is a local directory of therapists who work in Davis, Sacramento and surrounding areas.
 This director allows you to search by gender issues, LGBT+ issues, kink aware/sex positive therapists polyamorous/non-traditional relationships and more!

-• Trans Justice Funding Project: The Trans Justice Funding Project funds transgender organizations, projects, and groups that don’t have 501c3 status or minimal to no fiscal sponsorship.
+• Trans Justice Funding Project funds transgender organizations, projects, and groups that don’t have 501c3 status or minimal to no fiscal sponsorship.
 They accept donations and their money supports trans justice and anti-oppression work.

-• Transgender Law Center: Transgender Law Center (TLC) is the largest national trans-led organization advocating self-determination for all people.
-Grounded in legal expertise and committed to racial justice, TLC employs a variety of community-driven strategies to keep transgender and gender nonconforming people alive, thriving, and fighting for liberation.
-Their programs include the Black LGBTQIA+ Migrant Project, National Training Institute which trains trans and gender non conforming leaders to fight anti-trans legislation, Positively Trans (T+) which supports trans and GNC folks who are HIV+, and TRUTH, a collaboration between Transgender Law Center and GSA Network, is a national trans and gender nonconforming youth leadership and storytelling program that aims to build empathy, understanding, and a movement for youth to share their stories in their own words and in their own way.
+• Transgender Law Center (TLC) is the largest national trans-led organization advocating self-determination for all people.
+TLC employs a variety of community-driven strategies to keep transgender and gender nonconforming people alive, thriving, and fighting for liberation.
+Their programs include the Black LGBTQIA+ Migrant Project, National Training Institute, Positively Trans (T+) , and TRUTH, a national trans and gender nonconforming youth leadership and storytelling program.

-• National Center for Transgender Equality: This website has up to date explanations of your rights as a trans person in various fields such as employment, housing, health care, airport, security, schools, public accommodations, social security, medicare and more.
+• National Center for Transgender Equality has up to date explanations of your rights as a trans person in various fields such as employment, housing, health care, airport, security, schools, public accommodations, social security, medicare and more.
 There are also guides on how to get transgender health care when denied from your insurance and a one-stop hub for name and gender change information.

-• The Network La Red - a survivor-led social justice organization that works to end partner abuse in LGBTQ, polyamorous and SM communities.
+• The Network La Red is a survivor-led social justice organization that works to end partner abuse in LGBTQ, polyamorous and SM communities.

-• Anti-Violence Project - An Anti-LGBTQIA violence organization
+• Anti-Violence Project is an Anti-LGBTQIA violence organization

 Medical/Transition